qwerty-development/qwerty-internal/docs/DATABASE_DOCUMENTATION.md

 ## Overview

 This document provides a comprehensive overview of the business management system database.
 The system manages clients, quotations, invoices, receipts, tickets, and user accounts with a focus on streamlining the quotation-to-invoice workflow.
+The system now supports both legacy invoices (with manual total amounts) and modern item-based invoices (with auto-calculated totals).

 ## Database Schema